denisonluz/grunt-strap/readme.md

 the **bootstrap** less file is now your new bootstrap manifest file to control which components of bootstrap to compile, as well as adding your own less files, mixins, and overriding bootstrap variables.

-billing.js is a Stripe Billing file for processing my billing forms.